zhuxirui677/LightGrid-Game/README.md

 LightGrid combines physical motion, visual prompts, and sound feedback to create a tightly coupled interaction loop between the player and the device.
 The design focuses on real-time responsiveness, intuitive physical control, and clear multimodal feedback using motion, light, sound, and on-screen prompts.

+#### The shell pf the game desgin concept and idea is in documentation file

 ---

 ## How the Game Works